 Be strategic.
 Create an “intake strategy” to identify where AI can have the greatest business impact, and build the capabilities (including data and workforce) that AI needs to succeed.
 Look for tasks that are common across the business so you can develop reusable AI solutions, such as a model for processing unstructured text.

 Set the metrics.
-To support the adoption of AI (and other elements of the next digital revolution), create enterprise-wide KPIs that include measures of efficiency, effectiveness, and the disruption/innovation of existing business processes.
+To support the adoption of AI (and other elements of the next digital revolution), create enterprise-wide KPIs that include measures of efficiency, effectiveness, disruption and innovation of existing business processes.